 Drive to the Lupine Meadows Trailhead, and follow the trail to Garnet Canyon.
 There are campsites at the platforms and the meadows of Garnet Canyon.
 These are great places to camp if you are doing the climb in 2 or more days.
 From the meadows, cross the boulder field leading to the south fork of Garnet Canyon.
 Unless you are climbing in late summer, you will most likely run into snowfields leading up to the south fork of the Canyon.
 From the south fork of the Canyon you will be able to see the Northwest Couloirs.

-The Northwest Couloirs of Nez Perce seen from the south fork of Garnet Canyon
+The Northwest Couloirs of Nez Perce seen in late summer free of snow.

 Looking down from partway up the Northwest Couloirs of Nez Perce

 A climber looking down from high on the rock ridge leading to a satellite peak, just beneath the actual summit block.
-The more traditional route to the summit is further to the right and significantly less exposed.
+The more traditional Northwest Couloirs route is further to climbers left and is significantly less exposed.

 The view from the satellite peak of Nez Perce, just beneath the main summit block.
 Traversing off of this peak to the main route requires a very exposed traverse.
-If you end up here, a rope is very handy.
+If you end up here, a rope and a few cams are very handy.

 Once you reach the main couloir the route traverses left over a large rock buttress, and then up a steep rocky slope.
 This leads to the main summit block, which can be ascended several ways.
 The 4th class way zig zags its way up the left side of the cliff, finally leading to the main summit ridge.
 There is a rappel station located just beneath the summit block on the northwest side.
 Reaching the rappel anchor requires a small amount of down climbing.
 The anchor is located underneath an overhang.
 One 50-60 meter rope is sufficient.